-List of Valid Permits and Agreements for the Russian River Estuary Management Project vand Perimis and Agreements for the • Page Agency Permit No. Expiration C-2 California Department of Fish and Wildlife Lake and Streambed Alteration Agreement (1600-2010-0380-R3) December 31, 2020 C-6 California Regional Water Quality Control Board, North Coast Region Section 401 Water Certification (1B10122WNSO) May 14, 2019 C-12 California Coastal Commission Coastal Development Permit 2-12-004 August 15, 2016 (CDP extension request in review) C-21 US Army Corps of Engineers, San Francisco District Section 404 & Section 10, Individual Permit (2004- 285610N) December 31, 2023 C-22 California Environmental Quality Act None C-22 California State Lands Commission General Lease, Public Agency Use (PRC 7918.9) December 31, 2023 C-25 California Department of Parks and Recreation Right of Entry Temporary Use Permit September 30, 2017 (Renewal Requested) C-32 California Department of Parks and Recreation Collections Permit April 2, 2018 C-33 US Department of Commerce, National Oceanic and Atmospheric Administration, National Marine Fisheries Service Letter of Authorization Incidental Harassment Authorization April 20, 2022
+List of Valid Permits and Agreements for the Russian River Estuary Management Project

+Page Agency Permit No. Expiration C-2 California Department of Fish and Wildlife Lake and Streambed Alteration Agreement (1600-2010-0380-R3) December 31, 2020 C-6 California Regional Water Quality Control Board, North Coast Region Section 401 Water Certification (1B10122WNSO) December 21, 2023 C-12 California Coastal Commission Coastal Development Permit 2-12-004 August 15, 2016 (CDP extension request in review) C-21 US Army Corps of Engineers, San Francisco District Section 404 & Section 10, Individual Permit (2004- 285610N) December 31, 2023 C-22 California Environmental Quality Act None C-22 California State Lands Commission General Lease, Public Agency Use (PRC 7918.9) December 31, 2023 C-25 California Department of Parks and Recreation Right of Entry Temporary Use Permit November 5, 2019 C-32 California Department of Parks and Recreation Collections Permit April 2, 2018 C-33 US Department of Commerce, National Oceanic and Atmospheric Administration, National Marine Fisheries Service Letter of Authorization Incidental Harassment Authorization April 20, 2022

-Sonoma County Water Agency Summary of Special Conditions of Permits for Russian River Estuary Management Activities
+Sonoma Water Summary of Special Conditions of Permits for Russian River Estuary Management Activities

 Agency / Permit / Expiration Special Conditions Report Due Date California Department of Fish and Wildlife 1.
-Administrativ re Measures Lake and Streambed Permittee shall me eet each administrative requirement described below.
-May 1: Alteration Agreement (III-1176-96) - November 6, 1996 1.1 Documentation at Project Site.
+Administrative Measures Lake and Streambed Permittee shall meet each administrative requirement described below.
+May 1: Alteration Agreement (III-1176-96) - November 6, 1996 1.1 Documentation at Project Site .
 Permittee shall make the Agreement, any extensions and amendments to the Agreement, and all related notification materials and California Environmental Quality Act Adaptive Management Annual Report Agreement Renewal - November 14, 2001 (CEQA) documents, readily available at the project site at all times and shall be presented to DFG personnel, or personnel from another state, federal, or local agency upon request.
-Agreement Extension - October 17, 2002 1.2 Providing Agreement to Persons at Project Site.
+Tr.
+Agreement Extension - October 17, 2002 1.2 Providing Agreement to Persons at Project Site .
 Permittee shall provide copies of the Agreement and any extensions and Agreement Renewal - November 13, 2003 amendments to the Agreement to all persons who will be working on the project at the project site on behalf of Permittee, including but not limited to contractors, subcontractors, inspectors, and monitors.
-Agreement Renewal - September 30, 2005 Notification of Conflicting Provisions.
-Permittee shall notify DFG if Permittee determines or learns that a provision in the Agreement Agreement Extension - December 7, 2009 might conflict with a provision imposed on the project by another local, state, or federal agency.
+Agreement Renewal - September 30, 2005 1.3 Notification of Conflicting Provisions .
+Permittee shall notify DFG if Permittee determines or learns that a provision in the Agreement Agreement Extension - December 7, 2009 Agreement Amendment - might conflict with a provision imposed on the project by another local, state, or federal agency.
 In that event, DFG shall contact Permittee to resolve any conflict.
-Agreement Amendment - December 13, 2009 1.4 Project Site Entry.
+December 13, 2009 Lake and Streambed 1.4 Project Site Entry .
 Permittee agrees that DFG personnel may enter the project site at any time to verify compliance with the Agreement.
-Lake and Streambed Alteration Agreement (1600-2010-0380-R3) - September 8, 2011 1.5 Work Period Extension.
-If the Permittee needs more time to complete the authorized activity, the work period may be extended on a day-to-day basis by contacting the DFG representative found within the Contact Information section of this Agreement.
+Alteration Agreement (1600-2010-0380-R3) - September 8, 2011 1.5 Work Period Extension.
+If the Permittee needs more time to complete the authorized activity, the work period may be extended on a day-to-day basis by contacting the DFG representative found within the Contact Information section of this Agreement. within the Contact Information section of this Agreement.